montoyamoraga/midi-files-sort/README.md

 * All_Rolls.csv: the file from libraryOriginal/ converted to CSV
 * files/: all MIDI files with the new metadata from All_Rolls.csv
-* librartyNew.csv: a CSV file with two columns: filename, and path.
+* libraryNew.csv: a CSV file with two columns: filename, and path.

 The contents of libraryNew/, there is a subfolder files/ with all of the files that